micoya/php-snowflake-shm/README.md

 ## Description

 Generate unique snowflake using PHP and shared memory.
-Maybe it is the fastest resolver.
+Maybe it is the fastest resolution.

 It requires shmop and sysvsem, so you can't run it on Windows OS.